Godrex777/DJ-Corona-Killer/README.md

 Hello all!
 This is my half made or a quater made or less than that Unity project.
 You all can make something out of it if you want.
 A few assets are already made so you don't have to worry about that.
 You can add a lot more to it eg: Levels, different players, boss battles etc.

+Note:This is a Universal Render Pipeline (URP) Project

 # How to setup the project:

 Via Zip file: